Nesie Junyi Wang

 Foam.
 Silkscreen print on steel with Kaumera, 40 x 60cm.
 2024.

-Kaumera is an innovative biopolymer harvested from bacteria aggregates that fed on sewage, with untapped potentials.
+Kaumera is a biopolymer derives from bacteria aggregates that fed on sewage.
 Among its many intriguing properties, one that stands out is its fire retardancy, a focus of research under the NWO Closed Cycles.
-In collabora tion with researchers from TU Delft1, my project delves into the unique materiality of Kaumera, experimenting it as a fire-retardant ink for printmaking.
-This artistic endeavor involves silkscreen prints that are meticulously hand-processed, employing combustion as a pivotal transformative process, redefining the act of creation and destruction.
+In collaboration with researchers from TU Delft1, this project delves into the unique materiality of Kaumera, experimenting it as a fire-retardant ink for printmaking.
+This involves silkscreen prints on steel plates that are meticulously hand-processed with flame.

 In conventional waste treatment, the process of combustion condenses the degradation of objects from years into mere seconds.
 Contrastingly, in urban areas near water bodies, human waste often lingers, floating and decaying.
 Once discarded by humans, these objects find new life as they are reclaimed by diverse living organisms in the water.

 Intrigued by the story behind Kaumera, I’ve begun to view these discarded objects through a different perspective.
-What if we perceive these items, traditionally deemed as waste, from the perspective of more-than-human entities?
+What if we see these items, traditionally deemed as waste, from the perspective of more-than-human entities?
 Can the metamorphosis of life forms be discerned through the medium of flames?
-This work seeks to illuminate the intricate relationship between human waste in water, the materiality of Kaumera, and the transformative art of combustion.
-It challenges us to reconsider our perception of waste, not as an endpoint but as a part of a broader, more inclusive narrative that encompasses more-than-human perspectives.
+This work bridges the intricate relationship between human waste in water, the materiality of Kaumera, and the transformative art of combustion.
+It questions our perception of waste, not as an endpoint but as a part of a broader, calling for more inclusive narrative that encompasses more-than-human perspectives.

 Notes: